Fauna of England: Birds

 Atlantic puffins are found in some areas of the English coast.

 English avifauna bears resemblances to that of continental Europe, consisting largely of Palaearctic species.
 Being located on an island, it has fewer breeding species than continental Europe, with some species, like the crested lark, breeding as close as northern France, yet unable to colonise Britain.

 However England and the British Isles as a whole do boast many wading and shorebirds and England's coastlines are very important habitats for seabirds.
-England's coastline being generally flatter and sandier than that of its neighbouring UK countries is mainly a magnet for wading birds, but it does have some more rocky areas suitable for birds such as puffins.
+England's coastline being generally flatter and sandier than that of its neighbouring UK countries is mainly a magnet for wading birds, but it does have some more rocky areas suitable for birds such as Atlantic puffins.

 The mild winters mean that many species that cannot cope with harsher conditions can winter in Britain, and also that there is a large influx of wintering birds from the continent or beyond and even as far as South Africa.

 There are about 250 species regularly recorded in England, and another 300 that occur with varying degrees of rarity.